 The Vata Dosha

 The Vata Dosha combines the air and ether elements and pictures the movement principle.
 Thus it is responsible for all motion related processes in the body; from the blood circulating through your veins to breathing, digestion and nerve impulses running from the brain.
 Furthermore it is the catalyst for all functions in the body: without Vata’s envolvment Pitta and Kapha couldn’t work either.
-Read about all Vata’s functions and inﬂuences ▸
+(Scroll down to read up on Vata’s functions in the body)

 Vata physical constitution